SteamFork/.github/profile/README.md

 * [SteamFork Discord](https://discord.gg/AQ5rtQstCf)

 ## Device Support
 SteamFork is supported on sponsored devices listed below however it also works great on modern laptops, desktops, and mini PCs with Intel and AMD processors and graphics.
-Devices without sponsors are untested may have unknown issues.
+Devices without sponsors are not actively tested by a dedicated maintainer and may have unknown issues.
 | Manufacturer | Product | Sponsor <sup>1</sup> |
 | -- | -- | -- |
 | Anbernic | [Win600](https://wiki.steamfork.org/devices/anbernic/win600) | [uejji](https://github.com/uejji) |